AdobeDocs/commerce-merchant-services.en/help/landing/saas.md

 1. In the _[!UICONTROL Sandbox API Keys]_ and _[!UICONTROL Production API Keys]_ sections, paste your key values.

-   Private keys must include `----BEGIN PRIVATE KEY---` at the beginning of the key and `----END PRIVATE KEY----` at the end of the key.
+   - Private keys must include `----BEGIN PRIVATE KEY---` at the beginning of the key and `----END PRIVATE KEY----` at the end of the key.
+   - If you do not have a copy of the actual keys, ask the Account Owner for them, then plug the values into the configuration.

+   >[!WARNING]
+   >
+   > If you add key values by querying a database backup or snapshot and pasting the values into the configuration, an additional layer of encryption is applied, and the keys will not work.

 1. Click **Save**.